cnescatlab/sonar-hadolint-plugin/README.md

 ### Quickstart
 - Setup a SonarQube instance.
 - Install Hadolint command line tool.
+- Download plugin JAR file from GitHub Releases page, or build it (see dedicated section below)
 - Install `sonar-hadolint-plugin-*.jar` in `<SONARQUBE_HOME>/extensions/plugins/`.
 - Run Hadolint to produce a report in **checkstyle format**
   - For exemple : `hadolint -f checkstyle Dockerfile > hadolint-report.xml`